 Is it time to see a heart rhythm specialist?

-Your doctor may try medications to treat VT.
+Your doctor may try medications to treat ventricular tachycardia.
 These medications are called anti-arrhythmics.
-They can be given in a pill form or by a needle in your arm that slowly drips the medicine into your body.
-Other medicines can also be used, alone or with anti-arrhythmics.
+They can be given in a pill form or by a needle in your arm that slowly drips medicine into your body.
+Other medicines may also be used, alone or with anti-arrythmics.
 Calcium channel blockers and beta blockers are two commonly used drugs for VT.
 Estos fármacos ralentizan la frecuencia cardíaca y reducen la presión arterial.

-VT can be treated with medication, but there are some reasons why a ventricular ablation is right for you.
-You will talk to an electrophysiologist (eh-lek-tro-fi-zee-AHLL-uh-juhst), who has an expertise in understanding your heart’s electrical signals.
-Before recommending ablation, the physician will check:
+Some VT can be treated with medication, but a ventricular ablation medical procedure might be right for you.
+You will talk to an electrophysiologist (eh-LEK-troh-fi-zee-AHLL-uh-juhst), who has an expertise in understanding your heart’s electrical signals.

-Your physician may also take into consideration your age.
+Your doctor may also take into consideration your age.

-If you have a device that sends electrical signals to your heart to get it to beat correctly, called an implantable cardioverter-defibrillator, ablation can reduce the number of times this device needs to send signals to your heart to get it to beat correctly.
+If you have a device that sends electrical signals to your heart to get it to beat correctly, called an implantable cardioverter-defibrillator, ablation can reduce the number of times signals are needed.

-The ablation procedure typically has a higher success rate than medication alone, which means there is less risk of symptoms returning.
-There is a low risk of complications with this procedure, as well as a quick recovery time.
+The ablation procedure typically has a higher success rate than medication alone, which means symptoms are less likely to return.
+There is a low risk of complications with this procedure, as well as a quickrecovery time.

 Treatment for VT involves managing any diseases that causes the condition, as well as the symptoms of VT.
-Common treatments for ventricular tachycardia include:
+Common treatments for VT include:

-Norton Heart & Vascular Institute has two state-of-the-art electrophysiology labs where catheter ablations are performed located in Norton Audubon Hospital and Norton Hospital.
-Usamos imágenes tridimensionales para trazar el corazón e identificar el punto de tejido que está causando los latidos cardíacos irregulares.
+Norton Heart & Vascular Institute has two state-of-the-art electrophysiology labs where catheter ablations are performed, located in Norton Audubon Hospital and Norton Hospital.
+We use 3D imaging to map your heart and identify the spot of tissue that’s causing theabnormal heartbeat.
 Luego, realizamos procedimientos de ablación mínimamente invasivos para tratar el problema.

 Your health care provider will go over what you need to do before a catheter ablation.
 Always follow your provider’s guidance and do not stop or start taking medications unless you are told to do so.
 You may be asked to stop blood-thinning medications like aspirin or warfarin.
 You will also be asked to stop eating and drinking for several hours before your procedure.
 Your provider will give you exact instructions.